 At least one 300-level ARTH course must be completed if you want to be eligible for Honours in your fourth year.

-Students completing their fourth year at Honours level will take FINA 450 Honours Research instead of the 400-level courses above.
+If you are completing your fourth year at Honours level, you will take FINA450 Honours Research instead of the 400-level courses above.